The facts: Hurricane Maria's effect on Puerto Rico

 Still, Puerto Ricans worked hard to restore their shops as quickly as possible.
 Hundreds of farmers, fisherfolk and beekeepers have since jumpstarted their livelihoods with training and supplies from Mercy Corps, which has restored incomes and helped boost recovery of Puerto Rico’s economy and market system.

 How are people in Puerto Rico preparing for hurricane season this year?

-The National Oceanic and Atmospheric Administration is expecting a near-normal Atlantic hurricane season this year — but that still means an estimated nine to 15 named storms, of which four to eight could become hurricanes.
+The National Oceanic and Atmospheric Administration is expecting a above-normal Atlantic hurricane season this year — but that still means an estimated 13 to 19 named storms, of which six to ten could become hurricanes.
 Ensuring people have emergency plans in place is critical to boosting preparedness for future disasters.

 The hubs include solar panels that provide access to a basic source of energy that functions off the electrical grid.
 This will enable community members to keep medications that require refrigeration cold, charge their phones to stay in communication with family members, and access water — even if the power goes out.

 We are supplying the hubs with disaster response kits, including two-way radios, flashlights, chainsaws, lighters and more, and facilitating search-and-rescue trainings and the development of community action plans, so community members know what to do to stay safe in the event of an emergency.